Lighting Emitting Diodes

 2) Improved health or biological benefits

-such as the way pigments and hormones such as melanopsin in the human body react to various wavelengths and intensities of light.
+The health benefits of full spectrum lighting are not directly related to the way we see light or color.
+Instead, it relates to other biological processes, such as the way pigments and hormones such as melanopsin in the human body react to various wavelengths and intensities of light.
 These processes are not directly related to the vision system, but instead provide signals to our bodies to promote alertness, sleepiness and regulate our overall moods.

 These processes are not limited to humans.
 Plants, who also rely on light energy, will also react to different light spectra differently.
 Depending on the spectrum of a light source, a plant may perform photosynthesis more efficiently, or promote flowering or fruit production over vegetative growth.